 Another option is the Swiss American Watchmakers Training Alliance which provides a considerably more involved, two-year program.
 The SAWTA program has space for 42 students in three schools, one each in Lititz, Pennsylvania, Stillwater, Oklahoma, and Seattle, Washington.

-Only two schools in American offer the 3,000-hour WOSTEP: the North American Institute of Swiss Watchmaking, in Fort Worth, Texas, and the N.G.
-Hayek Watchmaking School (link) in Miami, Florida.
+Only two schools in America offer the 3,000-hour WOSTEP: the North American Institute of Swiss Watchmaking, in Fort Worth, Texas, and the N.G.
+Hayek Watchmaking School Miami, Florida.